What is API Integration?

 APIs and API integration are essential aspects of the modern computing world.
 They have become the yarn that makes the digital world knit together as it were.
-API (Application Programming Interface) data is easily and speedily exchanged, allowing for modern innovation and daily conveniences.
+API data is easily and speedily exchanged, allowing for modern innovation and daily conveniences.
 These conveniences include moving money between bank accounts, sharing video moments on social media, checking this week’s weather or managing your at-home appliances.

 APIs allow businesses to adapt and develop products and services in the face of severe disruption.
 This could not be more apparent than in the previous few years.
 As a result, more and more organisations have focused development efforts around APIs.